The Beginner Acting Resume Format, And Beyond...

 The proper acting resume format is essential if you want to book an acting job.
 But what if you have no experience?
 Or worse: What if you have tons of experience and just can't find a way to organize it?

 Simple.
 Tell them how to cast you.
 Every shred of information on that page should teach a casting director to hire you according to your type: The good girl, the boy next door, the biker chick, the business man...

-I'm getting ahead of myself.
+We're getting ahead of ourselves.
 Let's start at the very beginning.
 (A very good place to start...)

 Name, Stats, and Contact Info